tjustiniani/Browser-based-game-in-jQuery/README.md

-A fun and interactive game for web browsers.
+This is an interactive jewel collector game.
 The app dynamically updates the HTML pages with the jQuery library. https://tjustiniani.github.io/Browser-based-game-in-jQuery/